Table of contents

-CBD has been hailed for its variety of potential health benefits from helping with issues such as sleeplessness, lack of concentration, and pains, to more serious conditions such as epilepsy.
+CBD has been hailed for its variety of potential health benefits, from helping with issues such as sleeplessness, lack of concentration, and pains, to more serious conditions such as epilepsy.
 In this article we look into using CBD to treat epilepsy and the possible benefits.
 With clinical studies turning up positive results, using CBD for epilepsy has gained a lot of traction recently.
 In the United States, this is the first use of CBD approved by the FDA.
-In this second article of this HealthyTOKYO 10 part series on the potential benefits of CBD, let’s take a look at why CBD for epilepsy should be seriously considered.
+In this second article of the HealthyTOKYO 10-part series on the potential benefits of CBD, let’s take a look at why using CBD for epilepsy should be seriously considered.

 What is CBD?

 For a more in-depth explanation about CBD, please also take a look at the other HealthyTOKYO articles on CBD, “CBD Oil and the Science Behind It – A Doctor’s Perspective” and “CBD for Depression”.

 What is Epilepsy?

 Simply put, epilepsy is a condition that leads a person to have repeated seizures.
 1 in 26 people in the US will be diagnosed to have epilepsy sometime during their life, and it is the fourth most common neurological disease.
 Seizures caused by epilepsy can vary in degrees of seriousness, from loss of body control (uncontrollable twitching) to mild blank staring.
 Even mild seizures can prove to be very dangerous in certain situations where constant control is paramount, such as driving or swimming.

 CBD for Epilepsy